ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    builds, but this behaviour can be overridden in each platform's Makefile or in the build command line.

+ -  ``ENABLE_LTO``: Boolean option to enable Link Time Optimization (LTO) support in GCC for TF-A. This option is currently only supported for AArch64.
+Default is 0.

 -  ``ENABLE_MPAM_FOR_LOWER_ELS``: Boolean option to enable lower ELs to use MPAM feature.
 MPAM is an optional Armv8.4 extension that enables various memory system components and resources to define partitions; software running at